timandtheocean/ocean/hardware/Ensoniq-Mirage/Mirage-SoundprocessOS.md

 The sysex patch mapping is clearly documented in the Sound Process OS manaual.
 Some data needs to be send in 2 4bit nibbles otheres don't

-We use Sendmidi and RecieveMIDI to communincate with the synth https://github.com/gbevin/SendMIDI https://github.com/gbevin/ReceiveMIDI
+We use Sendmidi and RecieveMIDI to communincate with the synth, available for all platforms https://github.com/gbevin/SendMIDI https://github.com/gbevin/ReceiveMIDI